idfy-io/docs/events/webhooks.md

 ## Securing your webhooks

 By default, a webhook endpoint is open and may receive a payload from anybody who knows the URL.
 For security reasons, we recommend you to ensure that the data is coming from Idfy.
 This can be done by setting up a secret token and use it to validate the payload.

+For security reasons we recommend that you always use https for your webhooks.
+This will secure the transfer and also the receiving part.
+Idfy will not accept self signed certificates only trusted certificates for domains are accepted.

 ### Creating your secret token